A Cubed Sphere Fast Multipole Method: Problems

 The biharmonic equation on the sphere,

 arises in geodesy and remote sensing~\cite{hardy1990theory, sandwell1987biharmonic}.
 The kernel is the spherical biharmonic Green's function,

 where the dilogarithm is defined by

 In this work the dilogarithm is computed using a rational approximation~\cite{voigt2022comparison}.
-Various expressions for $G_{\rm B}$ appear in the literature~\cite{freeden2008spherical, parker1994geophysical}, and~\cref{eq:G_B} is motivated by the results in~\cite{wessel2008interpolation}.
+Various expressions for $G_{\rm B}$ appear in the literature~\cite{freeden2008spherical, parker1994geophysical}, and~\cref{eq:G_B} is consistent with the results in~\cite{wessel2008interpolation}.
 Spherical harmonics are eigenfunctions of the biharmonic operator, $\Delta^2Y_n^m=n^2(n+1)^2Y_n^m$, again providing a reference solution.